vmware/container-service-extension/docs/RBAC.md

 <a name="functioning"></a>
 ## Functioning

-Once the feature is turned on, any invocation of the the restricted CSE operations will cause the call to go through an authorization filter.
+Once the feature is turned on, any invocation of the restricted CSE operations will cause the call to go through an authorization filter.
 In the filter, CSE will look for certain right(s) in user's role.
 If the right(s) required to perform the operation are found, then the call will go through